 This article describes how to configure custom Traffic Policies on a DNA.

 - Datto Networking Appliance (DNA)

 A Traffic Policy allows operators to define rules that allow or block incoming and outgoing traffic based on its port, IP address, or both of these parameters.

 Click New Rule to create a new traffic policy rule.
 Multiple rules can be created.
 Use the following fields and options to configure your rule:

 - Order: Allows you to attribute a numerical value to the rule.
 Rules are processed sequentially based on the order value, with the lowest value representing the highest priority (1, 2, 3, etc.).
 In the example shown in Figure 3, two rules are blocking and allowing the same IP address; the block rule has an order value of 1, and the allow rule has an order value of 2.
 When the rule is applied to traffic, the block rule will take precedence due to its order value.

 - Name: In this field, you can specify a name for the rule.

-- Incoming Port(s): Allows you to enter the incoming port or port range this rule will use.
+- Incoming Port(s): Enter the incoming port or port range this rule will use.
 For example, incoming traffic uses port 80.
 If you leave this field blank, the rule will apply to all ports if the field is blank.

 - Protocol: This menu lets you define the traffic type the rule applies to.
 You can select from the following options: